Vaibhavkamble123/sales-/README.md

-# sales-The Sales Data Analysis System is designed to
+# sales - The Sales Data Analysis System
-simplify the process of storing, managing, and analyzing sales-related information in an efficient and user-friendly manner.
+is designed to simplify the process of storing, managing, and analyzing sales-related information in an efficient and user-friendly manner.
 This project is a desktop-based application developed using Python (Tkinter GUI) and SQLite Database.
 It provides an interactive interface